 Support Coordinator / Employment Assistance

-With more than 10 years’ experience as a Disability Employment Consultant, Renee brings with her extensive experience and knowledge in the areas of Case Management, working with high needs participants, liaising with participant families, community agencies , employers and other professionals.
-Renee is adept in building rapport with participants, whilst providing them with a service that upholds professionalism and empathy.
-Furthermore, her experience has enabled her to acquire sound assessment, guidance and referral skills, which will contribute to her role as a Support Coordinator.
+Renee has extensive experience and knowledge in the areas of Disability Employment, working with high needs participants, liaising with participant families, community agencies , employers and other professionals.
 Renee has a good understanding of the disability sector and available support options developed over the many years of experience as a DES Consultant promoting participants to community based services, employers and health professionals.
 Renee is passionate about making a difference and improving the life of an individual with disability, through inclusiveness within the community and meeting their desired outcomes.
-Renee has obtained her Certificate IV in Disability and her Diploma in Marketing.
-Renee has personal and family experience with disability and this has fuelled her passion for the disability sector.
-Renee has a passion for animals and has volunteered as a foster carer for dogs with challenging behaviours.
-Renee has also previously been involved with the Geelong Animal Welfare Society.

 Samantha brings her passion for advocacy to her role at AYS.
 She has several years Departmental experience working in housing and homelessness , and extensive experience with public health and disability care.
 She also has lived experience with Autism and navigating the NDIS .
 Sam draws on her broad experience where she previously worked in communications, to help negotiate and advocate for clients .
 She is committed to person centred care being at the forefront of all her planning.
 Sam has a Cert IV and Diploma in Community Services, and is an accredited mental health first aid care giver .
 She’s a Mum to three busy kids, including one with special needs .
 In her spare time she mentors at risk youth , loves to cook and watching her boys play footy .